Three characterizations of a self-similar aperiodic 2-dimensional subshift: Abstract

 This chapter provides a transversal reading of results divided into four different articles obtained through the study of the Jeandel-Rao Wang shift.
 It gathers in one place the methods introduced to desubstitute Wang shifts and to desubstitute codings of $\mathbb{Z}^2$-actions by focussing on a simple 2-dimensional self-similar subshift.
 SageMath code to find marker tiles and compute the Rauzy induction of $\mathbb{Z}^2$-rotations is provided allowing to reproduce the computations.
+The chapter contains many exercises whose solutions are provided at the end.